CodeFirstGirls/Improvements/README.md

 # Improvements
 CF:G wish list of improvements.
 If you'd like to help us fix/improve our syllabus and materials, feel free to pick something from this repository :) Some points are just for general discussion rather than projects, but we'll really appreciate your views!
+If you see anything you'd like to help with, let us know at programmes@codefirstgirls.org.uk.
+No amount of help is too small!
+If you can't commit to too many edits, you can jump on a collaborative project (we're happy to set up some once we know who would like to contribute)

-H - Intro to Web Development course
+*H - Intro to Web Development course

-P - Python for Web Development course
+*P - Python for Web Development course

 H. Week 5.
 Update Bootstrap version in Week 5 slides.
 Remove bootstrap code from the project (it's supposed to be added by the students and shouldn't be in the original code at all)